Selectboard Meeting Minutes – 8/1/24

 Selectboard Meeting Minutes

-Selectboard Meeting – May 23, 2024: Ms. Vose moved to approve the Minutes of the Selectboard meeting of May 23, 2024.
+Selectboard Meeting – July 18, 2024 Ms. Vose moved to approve the Minutes of the Selectboard meeting of July 18, 2024.
 Seconded by Mr. Dalessio.
-With Ms. Vose and Mr. Dalessio in favor, the motion was approved.
-Ms. Mayberry was not at the May 23rd meeting and abstained.
+With Ms. Vose, Mr. Dalessio and Ms. Mayberry in favor, the minutes were approved.

 Building Permit